 Perhaps you had a bad day in the oral psychological interview or you reacted defensively, evasively or simply missed the point.
 This is human nature when faced with some of the facts and incidents from your past, and it is quite possible that you may have become defensive, evasive or tried to minimize the problems or even reacted inappropriately to criticism and accusations.
 If this is the case, you may want to work with an independent forensic psychologist who will process your history and story so that it can be cast in a more favorable light.
 If cast in a more favorable light, the NYPD will many times grant a second interview to disqualified candidates.
 These interviews most often take place in Lefrak City in Corona Queens.
 Preparation for these interviews is vital.
 Understanding the concepts and steps, and speaking to neutral independent third parties with experience in this field can help you greatly.
 Frequently, good things occur when you receive proper insight and guidance by speaking with others experienced in this field.

-If you receive a NYPD Notice of Proposed Disqualification or Notice of Disqualification please contact me at 516-248-0040 and we can arrange for a free phone or in-office consultation.
+If you receive a Notice of Proposed Disqualification or Notice of Disqualification contact Kevin at 516-248-0040 to arrange for a free phone or in-office consultation.

 Facebook: Law_Office_of Kevin_P._Sheerin